typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 }
 ```

 Heed how `run` verifies the `args` list passed.
-If there are less than two
+If there are fewer than two
 arguments, an error is raised.
 As `IO` implements `MonadError` we can at any
 moment call to `IO.raiseError` to interrupt a sequence of `IO` operations.